 With the green light, your site is ready to go live!

 Press publish, and celebrate.
 You’ve officially launched an updated, fresh website for your users to experience.
 Congratulations!

 Thanks to your outsourced website designer, all the hard work is complete.
-All in all, the entire process can take anywhere from 15 days to a month, depending on the amount of work and development required.
+All in all, the entire process can take anywhere from a couple of weeks to a few months, depending on the amount of work and development required.

 But, after all that time, you’ll come out with a beautifully designed website that is better tailored to your audience, improves the user experience, and represents your brand to its fullest potential.
-Plus, the search engines might love it too!
+Plus, the search engines are likely to love it too!